Fliegerführer Atlantik: British sea communications

 Even in 1940, the Luftwaffe did not have the command structure and resources in a number of essential areas.
 It lacked specialised maritime aircraft designs, a staff interest in naval aviation, and possessed a commander-in-chief who was unwilling to cooperate with the Kriegsmarine.
 Those responsible for German strategy at that time did not immediately recognise the potential damage the Luftwaffe could do to British sea communications.
-At this time the Luftwaffe command was busy replacing its losses from the Western campaign in which it had lost 28 per cent of its aircraft.
-Although it could still command over 1,000 medium bombers in July 1940 the Luftwaffe did not possess many long-range aircraft or effective air-dropped torpedoes, nor was it experienced in operations against naval vessels.
-The shortcomings of the Luftwaffe in this regard were not readily apparent, for the threat from German aircraft against unarmoured and slow merchant ships, and even warships on occasion, had been proven in the Norwegian Campaign.
+The Luftwaffe was busy replacing its losses from the Western campaign in which it had lost 28 per cent of its aircraft.
+Although it had over 1,000 medium bombers in July 1940 the Luftwaffe did not possess many long-range aircraft or effective air-dropped torpedoes, nor was it experienced in operations against naval vessels.
+The shortcomings of the Luftwaffe in this regard were not readily apparent, for the threat from German aircraft against unarmoured and slow merchant ships and even warships on occasion, had been proven in the Norwegian Campaign.

-The OKL did not view sea communications as the principal target of the air arm.
-Göring and his chief of staff, Hans Jeschonnek, thought an aerial assault on mainland Britain would destroy its armament factories, the Royal Air Force (RAF), and British morale.
+OKL did not view sea communications as the principal target of the air arm.
+Göring and his chief of staff, Hans Jeschonnek, thought an aerial assault on mainland Britain would destroy its armament factories, the Royal Air Force (RAF) and British morale.
 Victory in the Battle of Britain, they hoped, would be enough to convince the British to sue for peace.
-The Oberkommando der Wehrmacht (OKW) hoped peace negotiations would avoid a hazardous amphibious landing in Britain, codenamed Operation Sea Lion (Seelöwe), from being carried out.
-Hitler was receptive to this idea, and his Führer Directive No. 17 made sure German efforts went into planning and executing Operation Eagle Attack, which intensified the prolonged struggle for air superiority over southern England after 13 August.
+The Oberkommando der Wehrmacht (OKW) hoped peace negotiations would avoid a hazardous amphibious landing in Britain, code-named Operation Sea Lion (Seelöwe), from being carried out.
+Hitler was receptive to this idea, and his Führer Directive No. 17 made sure German efforts went into planning and executing Operation Eagle Attack, which intensified the struggle for air superiority over southern England after 13 August.
 In this operation, targeting British shipping came a distant second to destroying the RAF and military industries on land.
 The strategy demonstrated the extent to which the OKL hoped to win the war purely by the use of air power against land targets.
 The preceding German air operations against seaports and shipping in July and August 1940—a phase in the battle known as the Kanalkampf—were merely a prelude to the battle for air superiority which was a necessary precondition for Seelöwe.
 Anti-shipping operations fell by 239 sorties in August to 90 in September 1940.